 Choosing the best WordPress fonts for your site is only the first step.
 You will need to learn how to use them to match your site’s personality, as well as how to combine them to achieve the proper effect.
-Focus on the family of the font to pair them easily at first.
+Focus on the font family to pair them easily at first.

 Then, you can get more creative and use opposite families and come up with a unique combination.
-Ultimately, you’ll have to decide what message you want to convey through your website, what family of fonts suits that message and what fonts go well with each other.
+Ultimately, you’ll have to decide what message you want to convey through your website, what font family suits that message, and what fonts go well with each other.

 If you enjoyed reading this article about WordPress Fonts, you should read these as well: